rukai/PF_Sandbox/readme.md

-# ProtoForm Fighter
+# PF Sandbox

-A classic platform fighter engine, with tightly integrated gameplay and character editor.
+A platform fighter sandbox featuring a character editor tightly integrated with gameplay.

 ## Requirements: